matthieucabos/ShellScripts/README.md

 This script has been developped to automate the compilation process.

 It treats c, c++ and fortran source files.
-Compilation can be ruled with two modes :
+Compilation can be ruled with three modes :
 * The chain mode realize a chain compilation mode.
-Each source file is compiled independantly from each other
+Each source file is compiled independantly from each other.
-	* The modular mode realize a modular compilation using one main source file and the dependency modules and functions as source files.
+* The modular mode realize a modular compilation.
+It use one main source file and the dependency modules and functions as source files.
-	* The MPI Compilation mode allows to compile c/c++ and fortran file using MPI librairies
+* The MPI Compilation mode allows to compile c/c++ and fortran file using MPI librairies.

 This script take 2 types of arguments : the first one determine the mode between 0 (chain),  1 (modular) and 2 (MPI)